comandZ/personal_development/README.md

 - Cleaened up a couple models
 - Test painted gundam pice
 - Cleaned iPad pro area for new screen to install

+#### Monday, July 20 2020
+- Eating, Consumed 1649 Cal burned 53 for a net of 1596 Cal
+  - Looking into better eatting options and habits